juftin/adjuftments/docs/usage/expense_entry.md

       your actual account balance is different from what `adjuftments` is telling you?
 Use the category `Adjustmnent` to create a transaction that will change your account balance but not affect your monthly budgeting.

+## Updating Expenses

+Updating expenses is also easy.
+Just make the changes you need inside of the record in `airtable` and mark it as un-imported (uncheck the `imported` box).
+It will be picked up, updated, and marked as imported soon.

+## Updating Splitwise Expenses

+If you need to update the amount on a Splitwise expense, update it in Splitwise.
+Adjuftments doesn't currently perform updates inside of splitwise, just record creations and deletions

+## Deleting Expenses

+To delete an expense, mark it as `Deleted` in `airtable` (check the `deleted` box).
+It will be picked up, and deleted shortly.
+Splitwise expenses can be deleted inside of `splitwise`.
+When an `airtable` record is deleted with a linked `splitwise` expense, that expense is also deleted inside of `splitwise`